 Slow down and Breath:

-We often forget to breath while stressed.
-Poor breathing (fast and sporadic) can cause your body to tense and stay tense thinking you need to be moving faster then you do.
+We often forget to breathe while stressed.
+Poor breathing (fast and sporadic) can cause your body to tense and stay tense, thinking you need to be moving faster then you do.
 Calming your breath can calm the rest of your body.
 Meditation, yoga, martial arts, listening to your favorite music, singing, and painting are a great way to do this.
-Many people find that meditation can help them confront the stress in their life in positive and powerful ways.
+Many people find that meditation can help them confront the stress in their lives in positive and powerful ways.
 Breathing properly can help your body regain that relaxed state more quickly and stay there longer.

 Get a Massage:

-This is a great way to get your body to be more relaxed, not to mention that a good massage can also help increase blood flow helping your digestion.
-Maybe not an every day option, but if you’re feeling particularly stressed in your life right now, it can be immensely helpful in getting less tense.
+This is a great way to get your body to be more relaxed, not to mention that a good massage can also help increase blood flow, improving your digestion.
+Maybe not an everyday option, but if you’re feeling particularly stressed in your life right now, it can be immensely helpful in getting less tense.
 Plan a weekly or monthly massage treat.

 A great way to deal with the fight or flight response, exercise feeds into what you’re body thinks is happening.
 Stress takes you to fight or flight, your body responds to that by getting more blood to your arms and brain, exercising uses that redirection of resources of fight or flight.
-It can be hard starting off in that state (especially if you don’t regularly exercise) but by the end of it (even if it’s just ten or fifteen minutes) your body has had the time to burn off that energy and stress and can return to a more normalized state, because you’re doing exactly what it thought it needed to do.
+It can be hard starting in that state (especially if you don’t regularly exercise).
+Still, by the end of it (even if it’s just ten or fifteen minutes), your body has had the time to burn off that energy and stress and can return to a more normalized state, because you’re doing exactly what it thought it needed to do.

 VISIT YOUR NATUROPATH/DOCTOR

-Your Naturpath is a great tool in helping you get your body back into balance and getting stress under control, which is helpful in stopping further attacks on your digestion,
+Your Naturopath is a great tool in helping you get your body back into balance and getting stress under control, which helps stop further attacks on your digestion,

-Naturopath, Dr. Maggie Fox has helped many people manage their stress and bring balance back to their gut, she is a great resource to help you with any diegestive or stress related problems you may have.
+Naturopath, Dr. Maggie Fox, has helped many people manage their stress and bring balance back to their gut, she is a great resource to help you with any digestive or stress-related problems you may have.